Sam Worthington

 Sam Worthington in the movie 'Terminator Salvation'

-That same year, audiences were introduced to James Cameron's "Avatar," where Sam Worthington appeared as a disabled marine siding with the local inhabitants of the planet Pandora against Earthlings.
+That same year, audiences met James Cameron's "Avatar," where Sam Worthington played a disabled marine who sides with the local inhabitants of Pandora against Earth forces.

 Sam Worthington AVATAR Interview (2009)

-This role came to the actor thanks to Cameron - the studio did not want to approve him, believing they needed someone more recognizable.
-For Worthington, the resolution of this situation in his favor meant a lot, as he was not filming anywhere at the time and simply had nothing to live on.
-Initially, he was very skeptical about the motion capture technology proposed by the director, but soon changed his mind.
+This role came to the actor thanks to Cameron - the studio didn't want to approve him, believing they needed someone more recognizable.
+For Worthington, landing this role meant everything, as he wasn't filming anywhere at the time and simply had nothing to live on.
+Initially, he was skeptical about the motion capture technology Cameron proposed, but he quickly changed his mind.

 Sam Worthington in the movie 'Avatar'